thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 created: Friday, August 23, 2024
 ---

-# _The History of Computing: A Very Short Introduction_

 | Title                                               | Author      | Publication date | Resource type |
 | --------------------------------------------------- | ----------- | ---------------- | ------------- |
 | The History of Computing: A Very Short Introduction | Doron Swade | 2022             | Book          |